flyteorg/flyte/rfc/system/0000-flytekit-learn.md

 You can see that `ModelTrainer` takes a few parameters:
-- `dataset`: this is a `flytekit-learn` object, which compiles down to a flytekit task that encapsulates feature and target data parsing, train/test data partitioning, and shuffling.
+- `dataset`: this is a `flytekit-learn` object, which compiles down to a Flytekit task that encapsulates feature and target data parsing, train/test data partitioning, and shuffling.
 - `train`: a function that takes two arguments: `hyperparameters` and `partition`.
 The `Partition` type contains data for `features` and `targets`, where the `Dataset` handles the train and test set partitioning. `train` returns a `Model`, which is a higher-level type for ML models that abstract away the reading/writing of the model to/from disk.
 The `validation_partition` argument is optional and only passed in if the `Dataset` is configured explicitely with a `validation_url`.
 - `evaluate`: a function that takes a partition and produces an `Evaluation`, which contains the evaluation `score` of interest to optimize for, as well as other `metrics` for reporting purposes.
 - `hyperparameters`: a dictionary mapping hyperparameter names to values.
 The values can be overridden when a `ModelTrainer` instance is called.
-- `requests/limits`: similar to regular flytekit tasks
+- `requests/limits`: similar to regular Flytekit tasks.

 `ModelTrainer` tasks return a `TrainingResults` object that contains the final model and evaluation metrics gathered during the training process.